-Sonde data sets greater than 72 hours with a maximum one hour frequency interval are required to assess with the continuously recorded data set assessment method in Table 2.
+Sonde or data logger data sets greater than 72 hours with a maximum one-hour frequency interval are required to assess with the continuously recorded data set assessment method in Table 2.
 If this resolution of sonde DO data is not available, the instantaneous grab method is used to determine attainment.
-Dissolved oxygen impairment listings determined from grab data from streams or rivers will be noted as Category 5C and prioritized for sonde deployment to confirm the assessment.
+Dissolved oxygen impairment listings determined from grab data from streams or rivers will be noted as Category 5C and prioritized for sonde or logger deployment to confirm the assessment.